BookMarkWang/enviroment/README.md

 # enviroment
-set up the build enviroment oneshot for new machine.

-1. gstreamer 1.14.5
+build gstreamer on ubuntu just with make command.